 phenoxyethanol

-All these substances have of course been prohibited by us from the very beginning.
-We believe conventional sunscreens are completely unacceptable.
-Phenoxyethanol stands out to us because it's a common preservative found in many natural and organic cosmetic products.
-Phenoxyethanol is present in everything from hair care products to various skin care products.
-Many consider it a better alternative to parabens, but we firmly maintain that it's not good enough.
-We have already seen how mass tourism killed the coral reefs at "Leonardo DiCaprio's beach" (the movie The Beach which was filmed on a Thai beach).A mixture of chemicals from sunscreens, littering, and lack of respect for our nature quickly destroyed the paradise-like beach.
-It's time to ban all chemical sunscreen filters, as they eventually end up in our water through bathing, showering, and urination (the substances are absorbed into our bodies and some are excreted through urine).
+All of these substances have naturally been banned by us from the very beginning.
+We believe that conventional sunscreens should be completely eliminated.
+Here, phenoxyethanol stands out to us, as it is a common preservative found in many natural and organic cosmetic products.
+Phenoxyethanol is found in everything from hair care products to various skincare products.
+Many consider it to be a better alternative than parabens, but we firmly maintain that it's not acceptable.
+We have already seen how mass tourism killed the coral reefs at 'Leonardo DiCaprio's beach' (the movie The Beach that was filmed on a Thai beach).A mixture of chemicals from sunscreens, littering, and lack of respect for our nature quickly destroyed the paradisiacally beautiful beach.
+It's time to ban all chemical sunscreen filters, as they ultimately end up in our water through bathing, showering, and urination (the substances are absorbed into our bodies and some are excreted through urine).
 It may feel like a big step, but why wait until it's too late?
-Now we have the chance to prevent environmental damage, so we can preserve them in better condition for the next generation.
+Now we have the chance to prevent environmental destruction, so we can preserve them in better condition for the next generation.
+You can find out the difference between chemical and physical sunscreens and what you should avoid.
+All our sunscreens are safe for coral reefs, without dangerous ingredients and without nanoparticles.
+They are therefore gentle on our health and our water (coral reef safe).
+They are without chemical sunscreen filters and dangerous preservatives.